mackyle/git-osx-installer/README_PATCHES.txt

 The standard build of gpg does not allow one to create any keys with bit lengths larger than 4096 bits.
 (Once created, existing versions of gpg can use such a key without problems.)
-However, according to NIST 800-57, a RSA key 3072 bits in length only provides 128 bits of security strength.
+However, according to NIST 800-57, an RSA key 3072 bits in length only provides 128 bits of security strength.
 In order to comply with NIST policy on the use of AES to protect national information and meet the TOP SECRET requirements a security strength of at least 192 bits is required.
 That necessitates an RSA key of 7680 bits (see NIST 800-57).
 Hence the gpg patch to permit creation of such keys.

 * Always allow larger RSA keys up to 16384 bits to be created